 - Stipend: $30,000, plus funds for research costs of up to $3,000 and for university fees of up to $5,000

-- Completed applications must be submitted through the ACLS Online Fellowship Application system (ofa.acls.org) no later than 9 pm Eastern Daylight Time, October 21, 2015.
+- Completed applications must be submitted through the ACLS online fellowship administration system (ofa.acls.org) no later than 9 pm Eastern Daylight Time, October 25, 2017.

-ACLS invites applications for the tenth annual competition for the Mellon/ACLS Dissertation Completion Fellowships, which support a year of research and writing to help advanced graduate students in the humanities and related social sciences in the last year of PhD dissertation writing.
+ACLS invites applications for Mellon/ACLS Dissertation Completion Fellowships, which support a year of research and writing to help advanced graduate students in the humanities and related social sciences in the last year of PhD dissertation writing.
 The program encourages timely completion of the PhD.
-Applicants must be prepared to complete their dissertations within the period of their fellowship tenure and no later than August 31, 2017.
+Applicants must be prepared to complete their dissertations within the period of their fellowship tenure and no later than August 31, 2019.
 A grant from The Andrew W. Mellon Foundation supports this program.

-ACLS will award 65 fellowships in this competition for a one-year term beginning between June and September 2016 for the 2016-17 academic year.
-The fellowship tenure may be carried out in residence at the fellow's home institution, abroad, or at another appropriate site for the research.
+ACLS will award 65 fellowships in this competition for a one-year term beginning between June and September 2018 for the 2018-19 academic year.
+The fellowship may be carried out in residence at the fellow's home institution, abroad, or at another appropriate site for the research.
 These fellowships may not be held concurrently with any other fellowship or grant.

 The total award of up to $38,000 includes a stipend plus additional funds for university fees and research support.
 In addition to the monetary support that the fellowship offers, Dissertation Completion Fellows are able to apply to participate in a seminar on preparing for the academic job market.
 The seminar takes place over three days in the fall of the fellowship year.